Job Details for 4372 - Admissions Nurse Liaison

 EDUCATION and/or EXPERIENCE

-Completion of a Bachelor's degree as a Registered Nurse and three (3) years of clinical hospital experience; or an equivalent combination of training and experience. or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of a Bachelor's degree as a Registered Nurse and three (3) years of clinical hospital experience; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.